Canonical density matrices from eigenstates of mixed systems: The Fermi-Hubbard model with impurity

-for which we use a linear ($n=1$) or quadratic ($n=2$) function removing residual geometric symmetries such that the irreducible state space coincides with the entire state space and symmetry related degeneracies are lifted.\\ We solve the system via exact diagonalization to determine all eigenstates and eigenenergies of the system.
-The dimension of the Hilbert space of the entire system is $d_H=M_s\binom{M_s}{N_{\rm B}}$, where $N_{\rm B}$ is the number of bath particles.
+for which we use a linear ($n=1$) or quadratic ($n=2$) function in order to remove residual geometric symmetries such that the irreducible state space coincides with the entire state space and symmetry related degeneracies are lifted.
+Alternative impurity models were recently suggested for the investigation of the ETH \cite{brenes_eigenstate_2020}.\\ We solve the system via exact diagonalization to determine all eigenstates and eigenenergies of the entire system.
+The dimension of the Hilbert space of the system is $d_{\rm H}=M_s{{M_s}\choose{N_{\rm B}}}$, where $N_{\rm B}$ is the number of bath particles.
 We consider typical half-filling configurations with $N_{\rm B} \approx M_s/2$.
-The largest $M_s$ considered is $M_s=15$ resulting in a Hilbert space dimension of $d_H=96525$ for $N_{\rm B}=7$.
+The largest $M_s$ considered is $M_s=15$ resulting in a Hilbert space dimension of $d_{\rm H}=96525$ for $N_{\rm B}=7$.
 We set $J_{\rm I}=J_{\rm B}=J$ which also defines the unit of energy ($J=1$) in the following.
-We consider both a weak ($W_{\rm IB}\ll 1$) and a moderate subsystem-bath coupling ($W_{\rm IB}=1$) to explore its role in establishing a thermal state.
 The key advantage of the present model is that it allows to control and tune the properties of the bath separately by varying $W_{\rm BB}$ while keeping fixed the properties of the subsystem whose reduced density matrix we probe.
-This unique subsystem-bath decomposition allows for the unambiguous probing of canonical typicality thereby avoiding any ad-hoc separation by ``cutting out" of the subsystem which then requires the grand canonical density matrix for such an open quantum system \cite{santos_weak_2012}.
-The present single-band Fermi-Hubbard model does not possess an obvious classical counterpart whose phase space consists of regions of regular and/or chaotic motion.
-Lacking such direct quantum-classical correspondence, quantum integrability and quantum chaos in the present system will be identified by those measures of the spectrum of the quantum system that have been shown to signify chaotic and regular motion in systems where quantum-classical correspondence does prevail.
-As will be shown below, by tuning $W_{\rm BB}$ we can continuously tune the entire system, from the limit of quantum integrability to the limit of quantum chaos across the transition region of a mixed quantum phase space in which integrable and chaotic motion coexist and explore its impact on canonical typicality.\\ Starting point for analyzing quantum chaos by means of level statistics is the cumulative spectral function also called the spectral staircase function
+This clear-cut subsystem-bath decomposition allows for the unambiguous probing of the emergence of canonical density matrices thereby avoiding any ad-hoc separation by ``cutting out" of the subsystem which then requires the grand canonical density matrix for an open quantum system since both energy and particles can be exchanged\cite{santos_weak_2012}.
+Moreover, its thermal state is unambiguously characterized by $T$ rather than by $T$ and $\mu$ as for indistinguishable fermions thereby improving the numerical reliability of the performed tests.\\ The present system should be realizable for ultracold fermionic atoms trapped in optical lattices \cite{parsons_site-resolved_2015,haller_single-atom_2015,cheuk_quantum-gas_2015,schreiber_observation_2015,boll_spin-_2016, greif_site-resolved_2016,scherg_observing_2021}.
+All key ingredients required for its realization including tunable interactions and impurity-bath mixtures are available in the toolbox of ultracold atomic physics.
+We note that tuning the nearest-neighbor interaction $W_{\rm BB}$ between the atoms in optical lattices to large values in the regime of strong correlations, $W_\text{BB}/J_\text{B}\gtrsim 1$, still poses an experimental challenge which might be overcome in the near future.